Afonso Costa: A foundling

 Costa was given up at birth as a foundling at the baby hatch of the Santa Casa da Misericórdia (Holy House of Mercy) of the town of Seia in north-central Portugal.
 By way of explanation:

 "The Santa Casa da Misericórdia was founded [in Lisbon] in 1582, by Jose de Anchieta, a Jesuit.
 It is opened to the poor of every nation and religion, and affords a refuge to foundlings and orphans.
 The foundlings are deposited in a revolving wheel, which is placed perpendicularly in the wall.
 The wheel is divided into four apartments, one of which opens without.
 The heartless mother who wishes to part with her infant child, has only to deposit it in the box, and a revolution of the wheel passes it within the walls, never more to be reclaimed."

 Together with his older brother and sister, he was registered as a son of unknown parents with the name Afonso Maria de Ligório.
 Ten years later, his parents, Sebastião Fernandes da Costa and Ana Augusta Pereira, recognized him and his brother and sister.
 They married and adopted the children.
-Costa re-assumed his birth name in order to conceal the circumstances of his birth.
+Costa re-assumed his birth name to conceal the circumstances of his birth.